akvo/akvo-flow-docs/docs/fieldapp2.0/1-phone-requirements.rst

 1. On the home screen, press **Settings**.
 2. Click **date and time**.
-3. Check if the date and time are correct, otherwise change.
+3. Check, if the date and time are correct, otherwise change.

 Calibrate GPS
 -------------
-Every time the phones are moved more than 500 km, the GPS system needs to be re-calibrated to ensure GPS coordinates are accurate.
+Every time the phones are moved more than 500km, the GPS system needs to be re-calibrated to ensure GPS coordinates are accurate.

 The calibration can be done with or without a SIM card in the phone.
 If the phone has a working data connection, either through Wi-Fi or using a SIM card, the calibration process takes only a few minutes.
 If these are not set correctly, it can take up to 30 minutes.